cachiles/CSE360/README.md

 Assignment 01: Version Control (a.k.a assignment02)

--This is Assignment 01: Version Control, but the requirements were to "Create the package cse360assignment02"
+-This is Assignment 01: Version Control, but the requirements were to -"Create the package cse360assignment02"
     and
-  "Add a  file AddingMachine.java to this package."
+  -"Add a  file AddingMachine.java to this package."

     Assignment Instructions: